- Code ANCH2017

 - AsPr Caillan Davenport

 See Future Offerings

 The civil wars that ravaged the Roman world in the first century BC resulted in the transformation of the Roman state (res publica) into a monarchical system of government headed by an emperor.
 This course examines the impact of the imperial monarchy on politics, society, and culture of the Roman world, from administration and decision-making in Rome and the provinces to art and architecture, poetry and drama, and the writing of history.

 Upon successful completion, students will have the knowledge and skills to:

-- critically engage with the political and social history and culture of the early Roman Empire;
+- critically engage with the politics, society and culture of the Roman Empire;

 - analyse and evaluate primary historical sources;

 - conduct research using the primary sources and modern scholarship on the period;